Why measuring learning impact is more important than ever

 L&D teams in organisations like Visa are using learning analytics to assert a far more strategic role in the business.
 They are gathering data on the key learning moments that help to develop great leaders.
 This is enabling the L&D team to develop a better understanding of how these leaders are learning, how often, and from what sources.

 As we all know from experience, many senior executives still treat learning and development as a cost.
-When we can demonstrate – using big data – that we know which capabilities to fine-tune in order to achieve business goals quicker, then we will be invited to take a seat at the boardroom table.
+When we can demonstrate – using a big data approach – that we know which capabilities to fine-tune in order to achieve business goals quicker, then we will be invited to take a seat at the boardroom table.

 Proving the value of learning isn’t the whole story; as learning professionals, we already know that learning works.
 Learning analytics gets really interesting where we not only prove, but also improve learning.
 This is possible with more detailed data and analysis that tells us not only whether our learning programmes, strategies and offerings are working, but which elements and approaches are most effective.
 These detailed analytics can also be used to highlight practical and cultural blockers that need to be addressed.